-The impact of Covid-19 on the college income will continue into 2021.
+The impact of Covid-19 on the college income continued throughout 2020-21.
 The management of the college have discussed the situation with the Scottish Funding Council, who have committed to a cash advance from 2021-22 funding allocation.
-This cash advance will be payable as and when the college requests this funding, and the amount will be dependent on financial requirements.
+This cash advance will be payable as and when the college requests this funding and the amount will be dependent on financial requirements.

-The college recognizes that Brexit may have an impact on income from international language schools.
+The college recognises that Brexit may also have an impact on income from international language schools.
 We are in contact with our partners to ensure we comply with any necessary legislation.
-We do not have a high level of EU students attending the college, and we do not expect this to have a significant impact.
-It is anticipated that Brexit will impact the food supply chain, and management are ensuring regular updates from agencies, including APUC.
+We do not have a high level of EU students attending the college and we do not expect this to have a significant impact.
+It is anticipated that Brexit will affect the food supply chain and the cost of resources and building materials.
+Management continues to seek regular updates from agencies, including APUC.

 The development of a college business plan and estates strategy, in partnership with the College Trustees, is ongoing.
 Options for wider estate development are being explored in partnership with the College Trustees.
+This development programme has also been affected by the impact of the pandemic and Brexit.